SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 ### Database layout and Design

 The team has decided to utilize Heroku for the online database.
-After cleaning the data and considering the consrtaints from heroku regarding row limits; the data was divided into three categories: games, platforms and genres.
-Once these categories were established 3 csv files were genereted to populate the table data in pgadmin and uploaded into the Heroku databse.
+After cleaning the data and considering the constraints from Heroku regarding row limits, the data was divided into three categories: games, platforms, and genres.
+Once these categories were established, three CSV files were generated to populate the table data in pgAdmin and uploaded into the Heroku database.

 After the data was loaded into Heroku, a connection was established.
-Using SQL to query the online database we were then able to reconstruct the data needed for our machine learning and pass it into the logistic regression model for processing.
+Using PostgreSQL to query the online database, we were then able to reconstruct the data needed for our machine learning and pass it into the logistic regression model for processing.

 ## Google Slides
 https://docs.google.com/presentation/d/1wRn_DMTICQlc5AWBJ5g96msv_DWjqQZWoBNYVVqalm4/edit?usp=sharing